MixBit

 Practical tip: Run a "peak readiness audit" 6 weeks before every major sales event.
 Count the number of manual touchpoints in your order flow and calculate the projected error volume at 3x and 5x normal order rates.
 If projected errors exceed your support team's resolution capacity, automate the highest-error touchpoints before the peak hits.
 Post-peak error cleanup always costs more than pre-peak automation investment.

 32% of customers stop doing business with a brand after just one bad experience, according to PwC's Consumer Intelligence Series survey of 15,000 respondents.
 A more recent PwC 2025 survey found that figure has risen to 52%.
-A wrong item, a late delivery, or a slow resolution all qualify.
+A wrong item, a late delivery, or a slow returns processing resolution all qualify.
 Even when the error is corrected, the damage to repurchase probability is already done.

 The downstream effects of order processing errors on customer value: